 Big-bore kits are available from Cylinder Works, Wiseco, CP, L.A.
 Sleeve, Millennium, Thumper Racing, KTM, GYTR and Athena.
 This bike is a KX250F turned into a KX269 by Cylinder Works.

-Making horsepower with a bigger bore has no major effects on reliability.
+Making horsepower with a bigger bore has no major effects on reliability (unless you exceeded the tipping point).
 Running the standard compression means that you can use 91-octane pump gas.
 A bore increase equal in thickness to a dime turns a 250F into a 269.
 The power increase from those 19cc cost less and is easier to come by than adding valves, porting, pipe and carburetor mods all together.

 Bigger isn’t always better.
 If 269cc is good it doesn’t mean that 292cc is going to be proportionally better.
 No. Why not?
 All engine configurations have a “tipping point.”
 It's the point at which the bore gets too big for the length of the stroke.
 If you go too big on the bore you will lose revs and change the power characteristics (and not always for the better).
 There is no magic formula to find the exact moment of tipping.
 Each engine has its own set of design nuances and each one responds differently to an increase in bore.
 The only way to find out is through trial and error.